ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 # Acknowledgments and Contributions

 The authors would like to acknowledge the contribution of Paul Lanzi (IDenovate) in leading the writing of security considerations section.

-The authors would like to acknowledge the contribution of Paul Lanzi (IDenovate) in leading the writing of security considerations section.